If you’re a developer looking for technical details, read the release post on the Develop WooCommerce blog here.

 - Having trouble with the upgrade?
 Visit our support page to open a ticket.

-- Just want to chat about Zipping Zebra, or have a great idea for the next version?
-Start the discussion on the public WooCommerce forums at WordPress.org.
+- Just want to chat about something related to 2.5, or have a great idea for the next version?
+Start the discussion on the public WooCommerce forums on WordPress.org.

 Please note that we are not able to diagnose or solve potential issues via blog comments.
 The fastest way to get in touch with us is via one of the methods listed above.
-But we are always excited to read your feedback in the comments.
+But we are always happy to read your feedback on WooCommerce in the comments!

-Remember: you should always make a backup before you update, and update your WooCommerce extensions prior to updating WooCommerce itself.
+Remember: Always make a backup of your store and update your WooCommerce extensions prior to updating WooCommerce itself.
+You can also read our update guide to ensure a smooth transition from previous versions.

-What do you think of the Zipping Zebra?
+What do you think of Dashing Dolphin?
 Let us know in the comments!